xin-huang/dadi-cli/docs/index.md

 dadi-cli -h
 ```

-There are thirteen subcommands in `dadi-cli`:
+There are fourteen subcommands in `dadi-cli`:

 | Command | Description |
 | - | - |